jnikhilreddy/Competitive-programming-resources/README.md

 6.stl            --       Reference for standard templte library in C++.

 7.techniques     --       Some good practices in competitive programming.

+courses.txt   -- Courses available for learning online or some references

 And some more pdfs..